-Coliseum Medical Centers and Coliseum Northside Hospital are dedicated to offering patients the best robotic surgical options available, including our fluorescence imaging system.
+Coliseum Medical Centers and Coliseum Northside Hospital are dedicated to offering patients the best robotic surgery options available, including our fluorescence imaging system.

 Learn about patient information, our team at Coliseum Robotics Institute and how your condition can be treated in a way that is less invasive.
 You may also call our Consult-A-Nurse program for more information at (478) 746-4646.